-The truth is that it is actually pretty important to think ahead about how you will bundle your baby up during the coldest months of the year.
-Young babies aren’t equipped to manage their own body temperature, according to the American Academy of Pediatrics.
-This is because babies don’t have a lot of fat on their body, even though they appear to be adorably chunky.
+As we head into winter, it’s important to think ahead about how you will bundle your baby up during the coldest months of the year.
+Young babies aren’t equipped to manage their own body temperature– this is because babies don’t have a lot of fat on their body, even though they appear to be adorably chunky.
 They also don’t shiver like adults do, which is one of the body’s ways to warm up.

 Safely Bundling Up Your Babe